RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Introduction

-The structure of this paper is as follows: Section \ref{sec:workflow} details the proposed automatic data generation workflow.
-Section \ref{sec:dataset} describes and discusses the generated dataset, RSTeller, exploring its attributes in detail.
-Section \ref{sec:experiments} presents extensive experiments that explore the model performance concerning the data scale and the effectiveness of the proposed dataset.
-Section \ref{sec:discussions} provides some findings and suggestions according to our experiments.
-Section \ref{sec:limitations} outlines the limitations of the proposed work.
-Finally, Section \ref{sec:conclusions} offers a summary of the research.
+The structure of this paper is as follows: \cref{sec:workflow} details the proposed automatic data generation workflow. \cref{sec:dataset} describes and discusses the generated dataset, RSTeller, exploring its attributes in detail. \cref{sec:experiments} presents experiments evaluating the effectiveness of the proposed dataset, an ablation study on data properties, and an analysis of VLM performance with respect to data scale. \cref{sec:discussions} provides some findings and suggestions according to our experiments. \cref{sec:limitations} outlines the limitations of the proposed work.
+Finally, \cref{sec:conclusions} offers a summary of the research.